Cherry Picking commitsλ︎

 Git configuration details how to add diff3 merge support along with many other useful settings.

-$ opens the Magit command log, showing commands run and errors that may have occured, such as if commits are not applied or the Apply process aborts.
+$ opens the Magit command log, showing commands run and errors that may have occurred, such as if commits are not applied or the Apply process aborts.